 For Seers, neoclassical economics greatest error was its universalizing from the West's experience.
-For him, "The abler the student has been in absorbing the current doctrine, the more difficult the process of adaptation" to the developing world (Seers 1963, p.
-77).
-Calling a book that analyses the United States and the United Kingdom "Economic Principles" is analogous to calling a book dealing with horses "Animals."
-For Seers, development economics, in analysing the 75-80 percent of the world in developing countries and the past experience of industrialized economies, is closer to principles of economics (ibid., p.
-79).
+For him, 'the abler the student has been in absorbing the current doctrine, the more difficult the process of adaptation' to the developing world (Seers 1963: 77).
+Calling a book that analyses the United States and the United Kingdom 'Economic Principles' is analogous to calling a book dealing with horses 'Animals'.
+For Seers, development economics, in analysing the 75-80 per cent of the world in developing countries and the past experience of industrialized economies, is closer to principles of economics (Ibid.: 79).

-Seers on Growth as the Objective
+2.3 Seers on growth as the objective

-Immediately after World War II, scholars and third-world governments were concerned with wider objectives than simply growth.
-However W. Arthur Lewis (1955, p.
-9) set the tone for the late 1950s and 1960s when he noted that "our subject matter is growth, and not distribution."
-But the stress of the UN's first development decade (1960-70) on less-developed countries' (LDCs') economic growth, which many alleged did not spread to the poorer half of the population, triggered widespread disillusionment.
-In 1969, Seers signalled the shift away from the goal of growth by asking the following questions about a country's development:
+Immediately after the Second World War, scholars and third world governments were concerned with wider objectives than simply growth.
+However Lewis (1955: 9) set the tone for the late 1950s and 1960s when he noted that 'our subject matter is growth, and not distribution'.
+But the stress of the UN's first development decade (1960-70) on LDCs' economic growth, which many alleged did not spread to the poorer half of the population, triggered widespread disillusionment.
+Seers (1969: 3-4) signalled the shift away from the goal of growth by asking the following questions about a country's development:

 What has been happening to poverty?
 What has been happening to unemployment?
 What has been happening to inequality?
 If all three of these have become less severe, then beyond doubt this has been a period of development for the country concerned.
-If one or two of these central problems have been growing worse, especially if all three have, it would be strange to call the result "development," even if per capita income has soared (Seers 1969, pp. 3-4).2
+If one or two of these central problems have been growing worse, especially if all three have, it would be strange to call the result 'development' even if per capita income has soared.9

-Measuring Seers' Goals
+2.4 Measuring Seers' goals

 Since 1969, economists have made little progress in measuring unemployment rates, at least in LDCs with a majority agricultural labour force.
-Poverty and inequality data have improved substantially, with efforts at the World Bank by Shail Jain (1975), Chenery et al (1974), and Ahluwalia, Carter, and Chenery (1979, pp. 299-341) to make crossnational comparisons of poverty, and subsequent contributions by such economists as Klaus Deininger, Lyn Squire, Martin Ravallion, and Branko Milanovic.
+Poverty and inequality data have improved substantially, with efforts at the World Bank by Jain (1975), Chenery et al. (1974), and Ahluwalia et al. (1979: 299-341) to make cross-national comparisons of poverty, and subsequent contributions by such economists as Klaus Deininger, Lyn Squire, Martin Ravallion, and Branko Milanovic.
 However, presently we have cross-national figures on poverty and inequality but few by region or community within a nation, the figures Seers considered essential for policy.
-Identifying and reaching the poor to enable their geographical targeting requires detailed poverty mapping, with data on poverty assessment and "basic needs" indicators at local levels (San Martin 2003, pp. 172-192).
-Few national surveys are adequate for "guid[ing] poverty alleviation efforts aimed at attacking poverty at local levels" (ibid., 2003, p.
-173).
+Identifying and reaching the poor to enable their geographical targeting requires detailed poverty mapping, with data on poverty assessment and 'basic needs' indicators at local levels (San Martin 2003: 172-92).
+Few national surveys are adequate for 'guid[ing] poverty alleviation efforts aimed at attacking poverty at local levels' (Ibid.: 173).